MRAC-IAAC/Hallucinating-Culture/03_PRESENTATION/README.md

 a2. bcm2835.64.
 All needed drivers and system to run the gesture sensor on the Raspberry Pi.

 b.
 Doc:
 b1.
-Rhino model related to DIY acrylic Box. b2.
+Rhino model related to built display console. b2.
 Video example to run.